Spa Treatments During Pregnancy

 Too hot, too cold, not enough support?
 It is important that you feel comfortable and adequately supported by bolsters and pillows during your massage.
 Please let your therapist know if you are uncomfortable at any time during your session.

-Drink plenty of water, before, during and after the service.
-It will help to flush the toxins released during the massage form the body.
+Drink plenty of water, before, during, and after the service.
+It will help to flush the toxins released during the massage from the body.

 Barefoot & Pregnant